UrmiPatel-002772667/React-Projects/README.md

   - **Validate on form submission**: Errors may show too late.

 ## Tanstack Query
-- **A library that helps with sending HTTP requests and keeping your frontend UI in sync**.
+- A library that helps with sending HTTP requests and keeping your frontend UI in sync.
 - **Important Note**: Tanstack Query does not send HTTP requests on its own.
 You need to write the code for the actual HTTP request.
 - **Features**: Manages data, errors, caching, and more after you handle the HTTP request.

 ## TypeScript
-- **A superset of JavaScript that adds static typing**.
+- A superset of JavaScript that adds static typing.
 - **Benefits**: Helps catch errors at compile-time rather than at runtime, enhances code quality and maintainability.

 ## Testing in React